Providing Fear Free Pet Care in Irvine

 Our Fear Free Veterinarians

-Dr. Cao, Dr. Bennett, Dr. Maibor, and Dr. Nunn all underwent training to become Fear Free Certified Professionals.
+Dr. Cao, Dr. Simpson, Dr. French, Dr. Nauss, Dr. Tondo, Dr. Nguyen and Dr. Bobula all underwent training to become Fear Free Certified Professionals.
 Our goal is to make Irvine Valley Veterinary Hospital a Fear Free Certified Practice, where these practices are integrated into all areas of our animal hospital.
 To qualify, 25% of our staff must be individually certified.
 Fear Free Certified Practices have access to a greater number of resources to support and improve their Fear Free sm status.
 Why have we chosen this path?
 Because your pet’s emotional and physical well-being are important to us.

 What We Do